eclipsesource/tabris-decorators/doc/redux/@connect.md

 connect(null, mapDispatchToProps)(Original)
 ```

-Where `Original` is a widget or widget factory, and the return values is same, except hardwired to the store.
+Where `Original` is a widget or widget factory, and the return value is the same widget or widget factory, except hardwired to the store.
 Note that the `connect` function does not change `Original`.
 Instead it returns a wrapper of `Original` with all the same API and features.
 Therefore the same widget can be connected multiple times to the store in different constellations.

-In TypeScript the `connect` function should be given a generic type parameter that identifies the widget created by `Original`:
+In **TypeScript** the `connect` function should be given a generic type parameter that identifies the widget created by `Original`:

 ```js
 connect<Original>(mapStateToProps, mapDispatchToProps)(Original)